Communication-Efficient Secure Aggregation in Decentralized Learning: Preliminaries

 \subsection{Secure Aggregation}

-Secure aggregation~\cite{bonawitz2017practical} is a form of multiparty computation, \ie, a technique allowing multiple parties to jointly compute a function over their inputs while keeping those inputs private.
-It is performed by a set of $p \ge 3$ nodes $\mathcal{N} = \{N_1, N_2, \ldots, N_p\}$.
-Every node $N_i$ has a private value $x_i$ that it wants to keep private and yet use it to calculate the value of a function $f(x_1, x_2, \dots, x_p) = \sum_{i=1}^p x_i =: \hat{x}$ together with other nodes from $\mathcal{N}$.
-At the end of the protocol, every value $x_i$ must remain private, while the aggregated value $\hat{x}$ is public.
+Secure aggregation~\cite{bonawitz2017practical} is a multiparty computation technique allowing mutually distrustful parties to jointly compute a linear function of their private inputs, canonically the sum.
+Given $n \ge 3$ nodes $\mathcal{N} = \{N_1, \ldots, N_n\}$, each node $N_i$ holds a private value $v_i$ and seeks to compute $f(v_1, \ldots, v_n) = \sum_{i=1}^n v_i =: \hat{v}$ such that individual values remain private while the aggregate $\hat{v}$ becomes public.